-Mobile advertising revenue accounted for 86 percent of the total Twitter advertising revenue
+Mobile advertising revenue accounted for 86% of total Twitter advertising revenue

 So how do these revenue numbers translate into usage?
 Well…

-By June of 2014 year, nearly 80 percent of US marketers were using promoted Tweets.
+By June of 2014, nearly 80% of U.S. marketers were using promoted Tweets

 Simply put, Twitter ads drive engagement.
 They’re targeting options allow you to connect with a very specific audience and provide them with content you’ve tested and know that they are interested in.
 This all translates into more engagement and more benefits to your business.

-While Twitter is one of the social media advertising pioneers, there’s a new player in the game…
+While Twitter is one of the social media advertising pioneers, there’s a younger player in the game…

-Instagram will bring in $595 million in mobile ad revenues worldwide this year
+Instagram will bring in $1.53 billion in mobile ad revenue worldwide this year

 As a mobile-first social network, Instagram is placed perfectly to capitalize mobile’s growth into the main vehicle of social network usage.
-Instagram is also most widely used by the next generation of buyers, with 55 percent of users falling between the ages of 18 and 29.
-With Instagram ads, brands will be able to connect with consumers where they are on mobile, and make an impression right now on young users whose incomes and spending will only increase year after years.
+Instagram is also most widely used by the next generation of buyers—90 percent of users are under 35.
+With Instagram ads, brands will be able to connect with consumers where they are—on mobile—and make an impression right now on young users whose incomes and spending will only increase year after year.

-Finally, Instagram ads fit seamlessly into the native browsing experience, probably more so than any other social media ad.
-In other words, Instagram sounds like an advertisers dream.
+Finally, Instagram ads fit seamlessly into the native browsing experience.
+In other words, Instagram is an advertisers dream.
 Still, Instagram ads are a new tool, and haven’t really proven themselves in the long term.
-But if early results are any indication…

-Ad recall from sponsored posts on Instagram was 2.9 times higher than Nielsen’s norms for online advertising.
+Ad recall from sponsored posts on Instagram was 2.9x higher than Nielsen’s norms for online advertising

-In the third quarter of 2015, Facebook brought in $4.3 billion in advertising revenue, up from $2.96 billion the year before
+By the third quarter of 2016, Facebook brought in $6.8 billion in advertising revenue, up from $4.3 billion the year before

-Again, Instagram’s estimated $595 million in ad revenue this year is impressive, but let’s not forget who bought who.
-Facebook reported a remarkable $4.3 billion in advertising revenue in just one quarter.
-The figure grew by more than a billion dollars year over year—think about what that means for Facebook’s annual ad revenue!
+Instagram’s estimated $1.53 billion in ad revenue this year is impressive, but let’s not forget who bought whom.
+Facebook reported a remarkable $6.8 billion in advertising revenue this year.
+The figure grew by more than a billion dollars year-over-year—think about what that means for Facebook’s annual ad revenue.

 The fact is, Facebook is the biggest social network in the world and, because of its widespread usage, many brands are more comfortable experimenting with ads on Facebook than anywhere else.
 Plus, it has a proven track record when it comes to social media advertising.